chatcharoen/dbsec-workshop/Lab_Guides/AVDF/200/README.md

   ![](images/avdflab200img016.png)

-- Click the **Failed Logins** link under the **Payment Card Industry (PCI)** Reports section.
+- Click the **Login Failures** link under the **Payment Card Industry (PCI)Reports** section.
 This report lists all of the DB login failures across the audited sources.

   ![](images/avdflab200img017.png)